The School Day

 TEMPORARY PRESCRIBED MEDICINES

 Prescribed medicine requiring three doses a day or less must be administered by parents at home.
 In exceptional circumstances, prescribed medicines that need to be taken four times per day, one dose can be administered, by trained staff.
-Your request must be supported with a completed ‘Administration of Temporary Medication’ form.
+Parents/carers must complete a ‘Administration of Temporary Medication’ form, available from the School Office.

 REGULAR PRESCRIBED MEDICATION